Matawan, New Jersey: History

 Between 1820 and 1870, property owners began subdividing their land, which led to a building boom with various new streets and homes opening up surrounding Main Street.
 Midway Alley, now Jackson Street, was opened in 1821 from Ravine Drive to Church Street.
 In 1833, Wycoff and Spring Streets were opened.
 In the 1840s Washington, Monroe, Franklin, Part of Jackson, Little, North, South, and Mill Streets were opened along with Rabbit Lane and Steamboat Alley.
 Broad Street, which used to be known as Second Street, was opened between Church and South Streets as well as a short piece off Little Street.
 By 1852 it was extended from Little to South Street and had been renamed Broad Street.
 The 1850s also saw the opening of Orchard, Center, Stillwell (then Division) and High Streets and Park Ave (then New St.) In the 1860s Clinton and Atlantic Streets were opened, as well as Hoyt Street and Johnson Avenue.
 Between 1830 and 1860, lumber mills, shipping warehouses, brickyards, and a ceramic industry which focused on pottery, stoneware, and tile were established.
 In 1865, due to postal confusion with Middletown, the Middletown Point post office was renamed "Matawan", to reflect the name of the Township.
 In 1869, David Bell began publishing the weekly Matawan Journal newspaper.
 Matawan's current character on Main Street formed during the late 19th century as schools, banks, stores, churches, and dwellings were formed on and around Main Street.
 The Matawan Train Station (later renamed Aberdeen-Matawan when the new station building was built on the Aberdeen side) was established in 1875, which helped sustain the town's prominence as a transportation center as Matawan Creek began silting, which led to a decline in ship commerce.

 In 1857, the town of Middletown Point was renamed to Matavan Township after it was officially incorporated, being carved from Raritan Township, and was named after Matawan Creek.
 In 1882, Matavan was renamed Matawan.
 In 1883, a referendum to establish Matawan as a borough failed 93–79.
 In 1885, a referendum was held again, passing 144–133, although this was followed by years of opposition to the change.
 Matawan Borough was formed on June 28, 1895, from portions of Matawan Township (now Aberdeen Township), based on the results of a referendum held that day.
 Matawan expanded with portions of Matawan Township in 1931 and 1933, and from Madison Township (now Old Bridge Township) in 1939.

 Despite being 11 mi from the Atlantic Ocean, Matawan was the site of three shark attacks on July 12, 1916, in Matawan Creek, causing two deaths.
 They closely followed an attack in Beach Haven on July 1 and one in Spring Lake on July 6 that were all part of the Jersey Shore shark attacks of 1916.
 Today, there is a shark mural located in Matawan Creek visible off High Street.
+The attacks reportedly served as inspiration for the book Jaws and movie of the same name.